Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_dictionary.md

 ### Dictionary Length

-To determine how many items a dictionary has, use the `len()` function:
+To determine how many items a dictionary has, use the `len()` function.

 **Code Example**
     ```jac linenums="1"